cmharlow/HydraMigration2016Winter/README.md

    titlestmt_titletype_tesim: |=========================|    834/834 | 100%
 ```

-More detailed notes on these fields is in [ActiveHydraMetadataNotes.md](Docs/ActiveHydraMetadataNotes.md)
+More detailed notes on these fields is in [ActiveHydraMetadataNotes.md](Docs/HydraMetadataNotes.md)

 ##Mappings - What now
 Two kinds of mappings need to occur:

 1. Mappings of not migrated DLXS collections' metadata to the loose metadata concepts grouping used now and accessible at this [Google document](https://docs.google.com/spreadsheets/d/1SV2hP1tKQpPQrI1cEBWgx6NyO56YhjUCkOD_vxrzlEQ/edit?ts=568bd1b1#gid=1876213761).
 2. Mappings of the loose metadata concepts grouping to a RDF model to be used with Fedora 4.4.
 This may or may not include full RDF graphs attached to the Fedora objects, or some properties attached to the Fedora objects and the rest of the metadata kept either in an external triplestore or as OM/XML (this differentiation required as Fedora is an object store, not a triple store, decisions on digital objects application profiles, etc.).

+##Update
+As of meeting on 1/15/2016, will proceed with migrating objects already in Hydra with Fedora 3 to Hydra using Fedora 4, with implementation of PCDM for object model and DCTerms RDF for assigning descriptive and technical metadata properties.

+Collections then requiring migration to Hydra from DLXS will be mapped to this Fedora 4, RDF-based mapping.